ziggornif/gimme/README.md

 ## Usage

-> There is no frontend to use the CDN at the moment.
->
-> I will work on it once the backend part will finish

 ### Create access token

 Use your `GIMME_ADMIN_USER` and `GIMME_ADMIN_PASSWORD` as a basic authentication to create a new access token.